Record Brazil heat pressures crops, energy prices, government

 Still, the risks are considerable because Brazil's economy is so fragile at the moment.
 Any disruption to food supplies or power costs would complicate the government's ability to meet the center of its 2014 inflation target of 4.5 percent, and the region's orange and coffee crops are already showing signs of stress, farmers say.

-São Paulo's average maximum daily temperature in January through Friday was 31.9 degrees Celsius (89.4 degrees Fahrenheit), a degree hotter than the previous January record and surpassing February 1984 as the city's hottest month ever, according to INMET, Brazil's national meteorological institute.
+São Paulo's average January temperature through Thursday was 31.8 degrees Celsius (89.24 degrees Fahrenheit), 0.9 degrees hotter than the previous January record.
+Given Friday's forecast, this is likely to surpass February 1984 as the city's hottest month ever, according to INMET, Brazil's national meteorological institute.

 Meanwhile, a high pressure system has blocked normal tropical afternoon rains during what is usually the year's wettest month.
 São Paulo's main reservoir is now at less than a quarter of its capacity, a 10-year low.